ig3/srf-scheduler/README.md

 ### new cards

 Average study time per day is controlled by adjusting the presentation of new cards.
-New cards are usually presented interleaved with review cards.
-If average study time is very low, they may be presented without intervening review cards.
-If average study time is high, new cards will not be presented.

 New cards are presented if:
  * average study time < configured target study time;
- * new cards in the past 24 hours < configured max new cards per day; and
+ * new cards in the current calendar day < `config.maxNewCardsPerDay`; and
  * there are no overdue cards

+New cards are presented interleaved with review cards if there are cards due, unless estimated study time is less than `config.minStudyTime`.

-If average study time is less than configured minimum study time or estimated study time in the next 24 hours is less than configured target study time, then new cards are presented if there are no cards due.
+If average study time is less than `config.minStudyTime` then new cards are presented when there are no cards due.
-Otherwise, new cards are interleaved with review cards.

 For these controls, average study time is determined from:
  * actual study time in the past 24 hours